 Aims to reward buildings that minimise harm to the local ecology of the site, by discouraging environmental degradation, and by encouraging the restoration of natural environments whenever possible.

-Aims to address the environmental impacts of 'point source' pollution generated by buildings to the atmosphere and local waterways.
+Aims to address the environmental impacts of 'point source' pollution, generated by buildings, on the atmosphere and local waterways.